 Tania “T” Hamboyan Harrison | Director of Case Management and Board Member

 firstname.lastname@example.org, Location: Maryland, USA, FDMB: THH & Snowcrash (GA)

 As a person with chronic medical issues, I am passionate about caring for cats with medical issues.
-I learned about DCIN while I was overseeing feline medical at a local rescue that had over 20 diabetic cats during my time there (from January 2016- January 2020).
-Through my experience at the rescue, when my own cat Snowcrash was diagnosed diabetic in 2018 and needed insulin, I felt prepared.
+I learned about DCIN while I was overseeing feline medical at a local rescue that had over 20 diabetic cats during my time there (from January 2016 – January 2020).
+Through my experience at the rescue, when my own cat Snowcrash was diagnosed with diabetes in 2018 and needed insulin, I felt prepared.
 Sadly, Snowcrash passed from cancer in January, 2020.
-I also have experience with many other cat medical issues, especially IBD, pancreatitis, stomatitis, hyperthyroid, and chronic kidney disease.
+I also have experience with many other cat medical issues, such as: IBD, pancreatitis, stomatitis, hyperthyroid, and chronic kidney disease.
 In addition to my volunteer work at DCIN, I am a certified cat behavior consultant; you can find me at A Cat’s Purrspective, LLC.
 I’m very excited and honored to be part of the team at DCIN!